jdginn/arpad/cmd/reaperoscgen/design.md

 6. **Emit Output**
    - Write all generated types and methods to a single Go source file.
    - Include a package-level comment noting the file is generated.

 ---

-## Rules for Path and Method Selection

-1. **Grouping and Filtering**

-   - Group all patterns by action name.
-   - For each action, group patterns by their "base path" (the unique OSC address ignoring type and `/str` as a suffix).

-2. **String-vs-Numeric**

-   - If a numeric (n, f, i, b, t, r) and a string (s) pattern exist for the same base path, **only keep the numeric**.
-   - If only string exists for a base path, generate a binding for it.

-3. **Main Path and Suffixes**
-   - The "main" path for an action is the **shortest** kept path (by segment count).
-   - Generate `Bind<ActionName>()` for this main path.
-   - For all other remaining paths, generate `Bind<ActionName><Suffix>()` where `<Suffix>` is the CamelCase of the remaining segments after the main path.
-     - If the suffix is `Str` but the method is not for a string binding, still use the `Str` suffix as a fallback.
-     - Never generate duplicate method names for the same action.

----